Thinking about adding a fuel card or fuel reimbursement to your car allowance? Here’s what you need to know.

 How does a company fuel card/reimbursement work?

-Car allowances and fuel cards (or fuel reimbursements) are incredible perks to mobile employees.
-They receive a credit card to buy fuel or are reimbursed for fuel receipts.
-While extremely convenient to employees, these programs can be quite costly if not managed properly.
+In most cases, employees receive a credit card to buy fuel or are reimbursed for receipts.
+While convenient to employees, these programs can be costly if not managed properly.
+This is why many organizations add stipulations limiting the frequency with which employees may use the card or the number of gallons per month they will reimburse.

 Fuel cards are primarily used for company cars.
 A company fleet is typically comprised of business vehicles of reasonable and economical size, allowing the company to manage costs and budget accurately.
 Fuel cards are a natural fit because the organization provides the car and covers all costs.

 With a personal vehicle, however, fuel costs can be more difficult to manage.
 Providing a fuel card or reimbursement is typically the go-to solution when employees work in areas with high gas prices, cover broad territories, or both.
-Choosing between a fuel card and reimbursement is a big decision: it involves cost, convenience, and administrative responsibilities for your organization and employees.
+Adding a fuel card or reimbursement is a big decision: it involves cost, convenience, and administrative responsibilities for your organization and employees.

 How much does a company fuel card cost?